DeepNought/GetDataProject/README.md

 At this point another column was added to the front of the data frame to identify the subject (participant).
 This information was supplied to us in the form of two files, **y_train.txt** and **y_test.txt**, as mentioned above.
-For each observation in the dataset these files contain a number between 1-30 identifying the subject.
+For each observation in the dataset these files identify the subject with a number between 1 and 30.
 The files were read using *readLines()*, concatenated, and the column added to the front of the data frame using *bind_cols()* with the name "subject".